 Laugment provides advanced, easy-to-use law practice thinking architecture via your desktop or handheld device browser.

-As a lawyer, you need an advanced lawyer-built law practice knowledge assistant in myriad ways in your daily practice.
-And, until Laugment came on the scene, the Legal Web had no semantic "brain" to make it more useful to practicing lawyers.
+As a lawyer, you need an advanced lawyer-built law practice knowledge assistant / electronic mentor in myriad ways in your daily practice.
+But until Laugment came on the scene, the Legal Web had no semantic "brain" to make it more useful to practicing lawyers.
 The empty search box can't do what Laugment can do - make your most valuable asset -- your legal mind -- sharper, quicker, and more creative than ever.
 How?
-By legal transactive memory effects.
+By functioning as an "intellectual prosthesis" magnifying your law practice mind through years of law practice modeling and legal transactive memory effects.
 Here's what others have said.

 Disclaimer: Laugment is not intended to substitute for a lawyer but rather to magnify the powers of smart people and improve the lawyering process.